Omni-Libraries/omni-authify/docs/usage/django.md

 ## ✅ Best Practices

 - **🔒 Use Environment Variables**: Always use environment variables to store important information like `client_id` and `client_secret`.
 This helps keep your credentials safe 🛡️.
-- **🔗 Match Redirect URI**: Make sure the `redirect_uri` is consistent between your Facebook App settings and your code to avoid errors 🚫.
+- **🔗 Match Redirect URI**: Make sure the `redirect_uri` is consistent between your Provider App settings and your code to avoid errors 🚫.
 - **⚠️ Error Handling**: Ensure all potential errors are handled to provide a smooth user experience 🐞.

 ---

-**Omni-Authify** makes adding Facebook authentication to your Django app straightforward and secure.
+**Omni-Authify** makes adding Oauth2 authentication to your Django app straightforward and secure.
 Follow these steps and best practices to provide your users with a seamless login experience. 🚀✨